-Here's what we are going to do - first, follow this link: https://tinyurl.com/ykdu373k
+Here's what we are going to do - first, follow this link: https://arcg.is/iGXrq

-Next, explore the Fish and Wildlife chapter to get to know our local fish and fauna, explore different habitats and how animals adapt to live all around us, and learn ways that YOU can help protect animals living in Clark County's watersheds!
+Next, explore the Fish and Wildlife chapter to get to know our local fish and fauna, explore different habitats and how animals adapt to live all around us, and learn ways that YOU can help protect Clark County's watersheds!

 - 1. What is habitat? - a.
 Something animals do routinely - b.
 Areas where animals can find food, water, shelter, and space to live - c.
 A place where animals hunt - 2.
 Which streams and rivers do spring Chinook use?
-Hint: Use the 'Fish Species' map in the Streams Lakes and Riparian Areas section and look at the fish species in the legend to see which streams and rivers they use. - a.
+Hint: Click the link to the 'map of fish' in the rivers and lakes section and look at the fish species in the legend to see which streams and rivers they use. - a.
 Columbia, East Fork Lewis, North Fork Lewis Rivers and Cedar Creek - b.
 Columbia River, Burnt Bridge Creek, and Lacamas Creek - c.
 Columbia River, Whipple Creek, Salmon Creek and Lacamas Creek - 3.
 Name one mammal that spends a significant part of their life in river habitat. - 4.
 Where can you see a great example of wetlands and plenty of wildlife in Clark County? - a.
 Lewisville Regional Park - b.
 Esther Short Park - c.
 Steigerwald and Ridgefield National Wildlife Refuges

 - 5. What is a standing dead tree called?
 Hint: It's an important habitat feature in forests.

 - a.
 Nurse log

 - b.
 Old leaner

 - c.
 Snag

 - 6. Which animal lives mostly on the forest floor?

 - a.
 Pileated woodpecker

 - b.
 Banana slug

 - c.
 Douglas squirrel

 - 7. Which is one of Clark County's rarest habitats today?
 Hint: Much of this habitat was lost because it was easy to convert to farmland and urban areas.

 - a.
 Prairie and oak woodland

 - b.
 Forest

 - c.
 Beach

 - 8. Name one type of butterfly that can be found in prairie and oak woodland habitats?

 - 9. Why is creating habitat in urban areas important?

 - a.
 So animals can come from natural habitats to form a closer bond with people

 - b.
 Wetlands are becoming too crowded

 - c.
 Urban habitats help animals connect natural habitats, which can become disconnected with man-made development

 - 10. What program helps people create habitat in their own yards?
 Hint: You can contact the Watershed Alliance if you're interested in learning more about this program.

 - a.
 Master Composter/Recycler program

 - b.
-Certified Backyard Habitat Program
+Backyard Habitat Certification program

 - c.
 Watershed Stewards program